apace100/origins-docs/docs/types/item_condition_types/amount.md

 [Item Condition Type](../item_condition_types.md)

-Checks the amount of the item.
+Checks the amount of the item in the item stack.

 Type ID: `origins:amount`